Joseph Zhang Dapeng: Life

-Some of his relatives were angry at his attempts to proselytize and they made false accusations against him to the government that he was a member of the White Lotus Society that had been conspiring against the Qing dynasty.
+Some of his relatives became angry over his attempts to share the faith, and they made false accusations against him to the government.
+They claimed that he was a member of the White Lotus Society, which had been conspiring against the government of the Qing dynasty.

-His wife and son eventually joined the faith after he had and were baptized too.
+Zhang Dapeng's wife and son eventually joined the faith and were also baptized.
 His son took the baptismal name of Anthony.

-Because of his preaching, the Mandarins wanted to imprison him because some of the local Chinese disliked foreign religious beliefs.
-This also coincided with the new wave of persecution initiated by the Jiaqing Emperor in the 1810s against Christians in China.
-Soon, his son was captured by the Mandarins and died in 1813.
+Because of Dapeng's preaching, Mandarins within the government wanted to imprison him, mainly because some Chinese disliked foreign religious beliefs.
+At the same time, a new wave of anti-Christian persecution was initiated by the Jiaqing emperor in the 1810s.
+Dapeng's son was arrested by the Mandarins and died in 1813.

-Zhang Dapeng heard of his son's death and fled to Sichuan.
-His brother-in-law betrayed him to the authorities for a monetary reward and then Zhang Dapeng was captured and was imprisoned in the year 1814.
-He was put into the same prison that was holding Wu Guosheng and other Christians arrested for the faith.
-They were presented with a crucifix and told to trample on it, but Zhang Dapeng refused.
+When Zhang Dapeng heard of his son's death, he fled to Sichuan.
+His brother-in-law betrayed his location to the authorities for the sake of a monetary reward, and Zhang Dapeng was captured and was imprisoned in the year 1814.
+He was put into the same prison in which Peter Wu Guosheng and other Christians were imprisoned for their Christian faith.
+Prisoners were presented with a crucifix and told to trample on it as a sign of disrespect, but Zhang Dapeng refused to do so.

-Zhang Dapeng's nephew offered to pay him a large sum of money if he would renounce Christ, but Zhang Dapeng still refused, saying 'What use is silver to me?
-You can buy my body, but you can't buy my soul.'
+When Zhang Dapeng's nephew offered to pay him a large sum of money to renounce Christ, Zhang Dapeng still refused.
+He replied, "What use is silver to me?
+You can buy my body, but you can't buy my soul."

-The officials judged Zhang Dapeng as guilty of violating the law by following an evil cult and working to spread it to others.

-Zhang Dapeng was ordered to be executed.
-His relatives still tried to call for him to give up the faith while there was still time, but he refused.
+The officials judged that Zhang Dapeng was guilty of following an evil cult and working to spread it to others, which violated the law.
+He was therefore ordered to be executed.
+His relatives continued to try to convince him to give up his faith while there was still time, but he refused.

-He was tied to a crucifix shaped like a capital letter T and the executioner used a rope around his neck to strangle him to death.

-On 12 March 1815, Zhang Dapeng was killed by the Mandarins at the age of 61.
+He was tied to a crucifix shaped like a capital letter T. Then his executioner tied a rope around his neck and strangled him to death.
+Zhang Dapeng died a martyr at the hands of the Mandarins at the age of 61 on 12 March 1815.

-A big storm started after he died, which was interpreted as an omen by people that were there.
-People in later times would go to his gravesite to collect plants for medicine and they believed these plants had special healing properties.
+A great storm began after his death, which was interpreted as an omen by those present.
+Afterwards, Christians would visit his gravesite to collect plants for medicinal uses, and they believed these plants had special healing properties.